Want to fall in love with Oaxaca as much as I did?

 - LOCATION: Google Maps

 If you’re thinking about skipping Mitla because you’ve heard it’s small and hard to get to, don’t.
 It’s worth every blood, sweat, tear, and penny you need to visit.
-I loved it.
+I loved it–one of my favorite places in Oaxaca.

 There are three structures open to visitors.
 The first two are the best ones.